Connect with others who understand.

 Circulation Problems

-People with lupus are at a higher risk of blood clots and problems with blood vessels.
-Blood clots usually occur in one leg at a time and may cause pain to the touch, as well as discoloration, swelling, and heat.
-Blood clots are a dangerous condition that may require emergency treatment.
+People with lupus have a higher risk of developing blood clots or blood vessel issues.
+Blood clots usually occur in one leg at a time and could cause sudden warmth in the leg, along with more prominent symptoms such as pain, tenderness, swelling, and discoloration.
+These symptoms require immediate medical attention — blood clots are a dangerous condition that may require emergency treatment.

 Rashes

-Rashes, a common symptom of cutaneous lupus, are most likely to occur on skin that has been exposed to the sun, including the face.
+Rashes, a common symptom of SLE and cutaneous lupus (a type that affects the skin), are most likely to occur on skin that’s been exposed to the sun, such as chest, upper back, and face.
 The thick, discolored, scaly rashes and sores can be symmetrical but usually show up on one limb at a time.
 A rash may feel itchy and produce a burning sensation that could be described as hot.

 Muscle and Joint Pain